skuznetsov/blender-ai-helper/docs/quickstart.md

 - Dimension edit: select a label and use Edit Selected Dimension to update the value.
 - 3D ops: use Extrude Sketch or Revolve Sketch, then Rebuild 3D Ops if the sketch changes.
 - 3D modifiers: select a 3D op object and use Add Shell or Add Fillet to apply Solidify/Bevel.
+- History: use Capture Snapshot and Restore in the History panel to jump between steps.
 - Auto rebuild: toggle Auto Rebuild 3D Ops in the 3D Ops panel.

 ## Notes